nzchris73/aoo-mozilla-en-dict/README.md

 - **Canadian English** (`en_CA`) (alt)
 - **Australian English** (`en_AU`) (alt)

+To learn more about Marco Pinto, his background, projects, and contributions to open-source language tools, read the full article at [marcoagpinto.com](https://marcoagpinto.com).

 Kevin Atkinson maintains independent versions of `en_GB`, `en_US`, `en_CA`, and `en_AU`, which have been valuable points of comparison during the development and evaluation of these dictionaries.
 For more details, see:

 - [Kevin Atkinson's GitHub](https://github.com/en-wl/wordlist)